-Science, Engineering, and the Liberal Arts 1.3
+1.3 Science, Engineering, and Liberal Art

 Much ink and many bits have been spent debating whether computer science is an art, an engineering discipline, or a science.
 The confusion stems from the nature of computing as a new field that does not fit well into existing silos.
 In fact, computer science fits into all three kingdoms, and it is useful to approach computing from all three perspectives.